 3. Don’t Abuse An Empath

-Unfortunately, there are some people on this planet who would think nothing of asking empaths to do something for them because it suits them and they know that the empath, with their kind, helpful nature, is likely to stress out and try to fulfill their request, anyway.
+Unfortunately, some people on this planet wouldn’t think anything of asking an empath to do something for them because it suits them and they know that the empath, with their kind, helpful nature, is likely to stress out and try to fulfill their request, anyway.
 Don’t be that person.
 If you can make your own coffee or get your own information from the internet, do it.
 If you can see something that needs tidying or fixing that the empath may have seen but hasn’t resolved yet, do that, too.
 Empaths need to learn to prioritise tasks.
 Using my own recent example here, for me, walking the dog is far more important than letting my father-in-law know how long he should microwave his Cornish pasty, but as an empath, I stressed about both and I inevitably ruined one while worrying about the other.
 Don’t put an empath in my shoes, unless you really have to.

 4. Always Be Grateful

 5. Allow The Empath Time

 Empaths can get overwhelmed with emotion, and so sometimes, we need some time to ourselves to unwind.
 Empaths usually aren’t shutting you out to punish you, they just need some time to process their thoughts and feelings for themselves.
 If an empath asks for some time, allow it, it usually won’t be long.
 After the bins didn’t get emptied yesterday (another, different argument), I realised that I could just book in a bulky waste collection, pay my £25, wrap up my old-but-still-useable ironing board and place it, along with the extra rubbish from this fortnight, outside for collection.
 Et voila!
 Problem solved.
 It took me all of five minutes to think of that, once I had some time to myself.
 Sometimes Wolfie needs time, too.
 It isn’t about punishing each other.
 Empaths can and do get deeply hurt during an argument, so don’t be surprised if they need to cool off for a while.